jivescovo/BaSP-A2022-Etapa-1/README.md

 ## Week 07

 Description: Using the work of week 06 to check the input values, so as not to send incorrect data into the query parameters, I made a request to a web server via the fetch method while also making use of promises (.then & .catch).
-Afterwards, I showed the user, either the success or failiure of the request, via an alert.
+Afterwards, I showed the user, either the success or failiure of the request, via an alertwhich later I built as a modal.
+Also, in the sign-up view I saved to local storage the reponse from the server so that when the form is reloaded, the fields are automatically filled.

 *How to access*